Alexander Colome issues walkoff homer to Jordan Luplow as Cleveland tops Twins 5-3 in 10 innings

-CLEVELAND - It's starting to feel like teams are playing for a tie against the Twins.
-They know how extra innings always go.

-Minnesota blew a couple of leads but held on to force a 10th inning.
-But the Twins failed to score in their half, and Jordan Luplow crushed a home run off Twins' righthander Alexander Colome into the left-field bleachers in the bottom of the inning, handing the Twins their third straight loss and 12th in the past 14 games, 5-3 to Cleveland.
+The Twins blew a couple of leads Monday night, but held on to force a 10th inning — and everyone knows what that means.
+The visitors failed to score in their turn at bat, and the game lasted only three pitches longer.
+Jordan Luplow hit it, from luckless reliever Alexander Colome, into the left-field bleachers, handing the Twins their third consecutive loss and 12th in the past 14 games, 5-3 to Cleveland.

-The Twins, now 7-14 on the year, fell to 0-5 in extra innings, and Colome absorbed his third loss.
+The Twins, whose seven victories tie them with Detroit for the fewest in baseball, fell to 0-5 in extra innings, and in four of those five they failed to score in the 10th inning.
+Colome absorbed his third loss, and the bullpen its eighth, most ever this early in a Minnesota season.

+"The number of extra-inning games, and the number of these types of ballgames that we've played through [in] the first 21 games is almost not believable," Twins manager Rocco Baldelli said.
+"I mean, it's pretty crazy."

+But everyone in the Twins' clubhouse is going through difficulty now, Baldelli said.

+"There's nobody in their right mind that could go through what has gone on the last three weeks and not think about it a little bit, and not at times find themselves wondering what we could do differently or what we could do better," the manager said. "[We] have to find a way to look up and know that what we do to get ready for games has worked for us very well."

-Making it more painful was the fact that it appeared for awhile that the Twins' early-season peasants would rise up and storm Progressive Field.
+Making the sudden loss more painful was the fact that it appeared for a while that the Twins' early-season peasants would rise up and storm Progressive Field.
 Four players in Minnesota's recently toothless lineup walked up to the plate, perhaps noticed their paltry sub-.200 batting averages in six-foot letters on the giant scoreboard, and proceeded to make a critical contribution to a run-scoring rally.

-For Brent Rooker, hitting .095 coming it, it was a 412-foot homer to straightaway center field, his first of the season.
+For Brent Rooker, hitting .095 coming in, it was a 412-foot homer to straightaway center, his first of the season.
 For Alex Kirilloff, 0-for-15 in his career at that point, it was a double to deep left-center, a hit that moved Nelson Cruz to third base, where he would score when Jorge Polanco, batting .197 at the time, drove him home with a deep fly ball.
-Jake Cave ignored his .150 average and led off the eighth with a solid single to right, which turned into a tiebreaking run after two groundouts and Luis Arraez's single into the left-field corner.
+Jake Cave ignored his .150 average and led off the eighth by beating out an infield single, which turned into a tiebreaking run on Luis Arraez's two-out RBI hit.

 But all that welcome assistance from their most slump-ridden corners still couldn't amount to enough to keep Cleveland at bay.

-Jose Berrios surrendered a two-run lead before making a confusing and unexpected departure, and when the Twins went ahead once again, Tyler Duffey couldn't hold it, allowing Jose Ramirez to slice a home run just inside the right-field foul pole.
+Jose Berrios surrendered a two-run lead before making a confusing and unexpected departure, and when the Twins went ahead once again, Tyler Duffey couldn't hold it, letting Jose Ramirez hook a home run just inside the right-field foul pole.

 That set things up for extra innings, which have been cruel to the Twins all season.